FriederHannenheim/musicfetch/README.md

 # Musicfetch
-Musicfetch is a YouTube music downloader which allows you to interactively tag your music
+Musicfetch is a YouTube music downloader which allows you to interactively tag your music.

+This crate uses many experimental features because I like living on the edge and thus can only compiled with the nightly toolchain.

 ## Usage
     musicfetch VIDEO_URL [COVER_URL]
 ## Dependencies